 Nordback engaged the team of interns through Saturday Academy, a program affiliated with the University of...Read more

 Originally developed by Roger Geller for the city of Portland, the “Four Types of Cyclists” typology (Strong and Fearless; Enthused and Confident; Interested but Concerned; No Way No How) has been adopted widely to help guide efforts to increase bicycling for transportation.
 This webinar will present findings from a new, national survey conducted in collaboration with the National Association of Realtors.
-We will address the following questions:
+In Portland, 60 % of the population falls into the "interested but concerned" category, and they represent a promising segment of the population in terms of increasing the bicycle mode share.
+In this webinar, we will address the following questions:

 - Does the Four Types of Cyclists typology apply nationally?